 I've heard that fracking causes earthquakes.
 Is this true?

 Fracking in itself causes very minor seismicity.
-However, injection of formation water back into the ground has been known to be a seismic hazard since the late 1960s.
-Formation water refers the salty deep groundwater that is extracted from the rock as part of the fracking process.
-To avoid surface groundwater contamination one of the disposal methods is to inject it back deep underground where it came from.
+However, injection of fracking fluid byproducts back into the ground has been known to be a seismic hazard since the late 1960s.
+To avoid surface groundwater contamination one of the disposal methods of this fluid is to inject it back deep underground where it came from.
 However, care must be taken that injection wells are located in regions that do not contain old faults that can be reactivated as part of the process.
 The injection-associated earthquakes are not very strong (certainly not as strong as earthquakes seen around plate boundaries, like in California or Japan or Chile), but in areas that are not usually seismically active they do pose a danger, as microfaults or old faults that are normally locked up become "slippery" with injection fluids.
-The extent of injection well induced seismicity is not yet known, but it is a definite concern to scientists and policy makers.5
+The extent of injection well induced seismicity can be a serious hazard, as seen in the earthquake swarms in Oklahoma.5

 What do you think about fracking, personally?

-I am honestly pretty neutral about the topic.
-As long as there are proper regulations in place, and these regulations are enforced, I think it can be done safely.
+As long as there are proper regulations in place, and these regulations are actually enforced, I think it can be done safely.
 Natural gas is less polluting than coal for electricity, and far more efficient.
-But like any extractive industry, there is always going to be at least some environmental impact.
+But like any extractive industry, there is always going to be some environmental impact.
 I think it's important to have a national energy policy that balances local environmental impact with the economic needs of a region, and that communities who are going to bear the brunt of the environmental impact are compensated adequately.
 Unfortunately, this balance doesn't always happen, and existing regulations are not always enforced, resulting in a lot of tension between local communities and industry.

 Any take-home messages you want to give?

 Yes!
-It's important to remember that even if you live on or near a gas deposit, it's not always economical to develop it - this could be due to environmental regulations, technical limitations of how to access the gas, or simply that the potential volume of extractable gas preserved is not worth the start-up and infrastructure costs associated with well development.
+It's important to remember that even if you live on or near a gas deposit, it's not always economical to develop it - this could be due to state or federal environmental regulations, technical limitations of how to access the gas, or simply that the potential volume of extractable gas preserved is not worth the start-up and infrastructure costs associated with well development.
 Well development is very expensive - companies will only invest in a gas well operation if the potential for profit is high.
-If you are concerned about resource development in your region, remember to step back and ask "what kind of rock do I live on?" - if you're in North Carolina, chances are the rocks you live on are not optimal for hydrocarbon extraction, because so many of the rocks in North Carolina have been highly metamorphosed, cooking away any available oil/gas deposits, or never had enough organic carbon in them to begin with.
+If you are concerned about resource development in your region, remember to step back and ask "what kind of rock do I live on?" - if you're in North Carolina, chances are the rocks you live on are not optimal for hydrocarbon extraction.

 - Hall, D. L., Bodnar, R. J., & Craig, J. R. (1991).
 Evidence for postentrapment diffusion of hydrogen into peak metamorphic fluid inclusions from the massive sulfide deposits at Ducktown, Tennessee.
 Am.
 Mineral, 76, 1344-1355.